-A nuanced and subtle mixture that intensifies and allows him to build this new path, independent, in which she will accompany him as a transcendent master.
+A start leads to something unknown and full of potential.
+After 15 years of experience and immersion in Pina Bausch’s work, there remains only a nuanced and subtle mixture that intensifies and allows to build a new path independently, in which she will accompany him as a relevant master.

 …By watching the dancers, by listening to their disembodied words, and by glimpsing the choreographer herself, the viewer participates in the intimacy of collective feeling that fluctuates from pleasure to pain and back again.
 One of the dancers, Pablo Aran Gimeno, explained that when he first came to Wuppertal, he felt a bit lost, but Pina told him simply, 'Dance for love.’
-This simple bit of advice was obviously helpful, as the young dancer never forgot it.’
+This simple bit of advice was obviously helpful, as the young dancer never forgot it.

 -Siri Hustvedt, ‘A woman looking at men looking at women.
 Essays on Art, Sex and the Mind’